Deal, New Jersey: History

 A group from Rhode Island settled in the area of Middletown Township and Shrewsbury Township in the mid-1660s, after having purchased what was known as the Monmouth Patent.
 Thomas Whyte, an English carpenter from the shore-side community of Deal, Kent, acquired 500 acres in Shrewsbury Township along the shore that became known as "Deal", from the name of the English town.
 Present-day Norwood Avenue dates back to the early 18th century construction of the Long Branch-Deal Turnpike.

 On August 14, 1829, at 11:30 PM local time, the fall of a meteorite was observed.
 The weight of the recovered stone was 28 g.
 The meteorite was officially named "Deal" and it was classified as an ordinary chondrite L.

 Deal was incorporated as a borough on March 7, 1898, by an act of the New Jersey Legislature, from portions of Ocean Township.

 In summer 2009, several residents of Deal were involved in a scandal called Operation Bid Rig, which involved public corruption, money laundering, and trafficking of human organs.

 Geography

 According to the U.S. Census Bureau, the borough had a total area of 1.32 square miles (3.42 km^{2}), including 1.18 square miles (3.07 km^{2}) of land and 0.14 square miles (0.35 km^{2}) of water (10.30%).
 The borough's beaches have been expanded significantly due to reclamation of the beach by way of dredging.

 Unincorporated communities, localities and place names located partially or completely within the borough include South Elberon.

 The borough borders the Monmouth County communities of Allenhurst, Long Branch, and Ocean Township.

 Deal Lake covers 158 acres and is overseen by the Deal Lake Commission, which was established in 1974.
-Seven municipalities border the lake, accounting for 27 mi of shoreline, also including Allenhurst, Asbury Park, Interlaken, Loch Arbour, Neptune Township and Ocean Township.
+Seven municipalities border the lake, accounting for 27 mi of shoreline, also including Allenhurst, Asbury Park, Interlaken, Loch Arbour, Neptune and Ocean Township.